mikegleen/modes/doc/source/configuration.rst

-   Only in ``csv2xml.py``: Defines a CSV column containing a key that matches one of the keys in the global **templates:** statement.
+   Only in ``csv2xml.py``: Defines a CSV column containing a key that matches one of the keys in the global :ref:`templates` statement.
 For each row in the CSV file, this specifies which template should be used to create the XML Object element.
 The default title of the column in the CSV file is ``template``.
 Note that this is case-sensitive.